warwick358/bitbot-project-4-line-following/Bitbot-project-4-line-following.md

 ## Step 6
 Continue making decisions

-In this step need to do almost the same as the last setp so we are going to copy the combined block that we placed in the first "true" section of the "if then else" block.
+In this step we need to do almost the same as the last setp so we are going to copy the combined block that we placed in the first "true" section of the "if then else" block.
 Place your curser the the middle of the "if and "then" section of the "if then" block.
 You should see the block you droped iin highlited.
 Make sure the entire block is highlited not just part of it.
 Right click and select "duplicate".
 We now need to change the numbers in the block to read "left_line_sensor=0 and right_light_sensor=1".
-Move the newly created block and replacrthe "true" in the "else if" section of the "if then else" block
+Move the newly created block and replace the "true" in the "else if" section of the "if then else" block

 ```block
 let left_line_sensor = 0